scalar-labs/scalardb/schema-loader/README.md

 ### RU
 You can scale the throughput of Cosmos DB and DynamoDB by specifying `-r` option (which applies to all the tables) or `ru` parameter for each table.
 Those configurations are ignored in Cassandra.
 The default values are `400` for Cosmos DB and `10` for DynamoDB respectively, which are set without `-r` option.

-Note that the schema tool abstracts [Request Unit](https://docs.microsoft.com/azure/cosmos-db/request-units) of Cosmos DB and [Capacity Unit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual) of DynamoDB with `RU`.
+Note that the schema loader abstracts [Request Unit](https://docs.microsoft.com/azure/cosmos-db/request-units) of Cosmos DB and [Capacity Unit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual) of DynamoDB with `RU`.
 So, please set an appropriate value depending on the database implementations.
-Please also note that the schema tool sets the same value to both Read Capacity Unit and Write Capacity Unit for DynamoDB.
+Please also note that the schema loader sets the same value to both Read Capacity Unit and Write Capacity Unit for DynamoDB.

 ### Auto-scaling
-By default, the schema tool enables auto-scaling of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
+By default, the schema loader enables auto-scaling of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
 For example, if you specify `-r 10000`, RU of each table is scaled in or out between 1000 and 10000.
 Note that auto-scaling of Cosmos DB is enabled only when you set more than or equal to 4000 RU.

 ## Data type mapping for JDBC databases